Oct 25, 2024

 Confusing Children and Angels: Laugh-In

-When I was a kid in the 1960s and 1970s, my friends and I hated variety shows: Ed Sullivan, Red Skelton, Carol Burnette, Andy Williams, Glen Campbell (left).
+When I was a kid, my friends and I hated variety shows: Ed Sullivan, Red Skelton, Carol Burnette, Andy Williams, Glen Campbell (left).
 They were old, square, has-beens.
 And what could be more boring than someone standing in front of a microphone, singing?

 But Rowan and Martin's Laugh-In (1968-73) was for us: not exactly variety, or even sketch comedy, but comedic slogans zapped across the screen at lightning speed.